Note on the size of a stable matching: Introduction

 Formulating the stable matching problem using undirected graphs facilitates a short proof.\footnote{This formulation appears in, for example, Chapter 1 of the \citeyear{EcheniqueImmorlica:2023:} edited volume ``Online and Matching-Based Market Design'' (\citeauthor{EcheniqueImmorlica:2023:}).} Fix a bipartite graph, $G = (W, F; E)$, where $W$ and $F$ are the set of workers and the set of firms respectively, and the edge set, $E$, represents the acceptable pairs (i.e., for each edge, both parties prefer to be matched to each other over being unmatched).
 Finally, assume that each vertex has a strict preference ranking over each of its neighbours.

+\begin{proof} Confirming Theorem~\ref{thm:main} requires showing that (i) a stable matching is a maximal matching, and (ii) a maximal matching is at least half the size of a maximum matching.\footnote{Both statements are likely folklore, but since we are unable to find a reference for either we include a proof of each.}

-\begin{proof} Let $\mu_{\max}$ denote a maximum (possibly non-stable) matching of size $n$.
-Let $\mu^*$ denote a stable matching, and suppose, towards a contradiction, that $\abs{\mu^*} < \ceiling{\frac{n}{2}}$.
-Since the inequality is strict, there exists an edge in $\mu_{\max}$ with neither end-point in $\mu^*$.
-But because any such edge corresponds to an acceptable pair, there is some acceptable pair, call it $(w, f)$, where both parties are unmatched in $\mu^*$.
-This implies that $\mu^*$ is not individually rational, since we could add the edge $(w, f)$, and therefore contradicts that $\mu^*$ is stable. \end{proof}
+\begin{enumerate}[label=(\roman*)] \item A stable matching is maximal:\\ Let $\mu^*$ denote a stable matching, and suppose, towards a contradiction, that $\mu^*$ is not maximal.
+Given this, there exists an edge in the graph $G$ with neither end-point in $\mu^*$.
+But because any such edge corresponds to an acceptable pair, call it $(w, f)$, where both parties are unmatched in $\mu^*$.
+The pair $(w, f)$ is therefore blocking for $\mu^*$ and thus contradicts that $\mu^*$ is stable.

-While succinct, the proof of Theorem~\ref{thm:main} is not particularly informative.
-Indeed, two natural questions remain unanswered.
-Is the bound tight?
-And in the event that it is, what is the structure of preferences that attain it?
+\item A maximal matching is at least half the size of a maximum matching:\\ Let $\mu_{\max}$ denote a maximum matching of size $n$, let $\mu$ denote a (different) maximal matching, and suppose that $\abs{\mu} < \ceiling{\frac{n}{2}}$.
+For every edge $(w, f)$ in $\mu$, there exists at least one and at most two edges in $\mu_{\max}$ that have $w$ or $f$ as an end-point.
+Therefore, $2\abs{\mu} < \abs{\mu_{\max}}$ means that there is some edge in $\mu_{\max}$ such that neither end-point is an end-point to an edge in $\mu$, which contradicts that $\mu$ is maximal. \end{enumerate} \end{proof}

+The above proof is straightforward but not overly informative.
+While a simple example shows that the bound is tight,\footnote{We are grateful to an anonymous referee for providing the following example.
+To show the result for any even $n$, begin with $n = 2$.
+Preference lists are ordered such that the most favoured partners appear first and so on, and missing entries indicate unacceptable partners.
+They are as follows. $\worker{1}: (\firm{1}, \firm{1}); \, \worker{2}:(\firm{1}); \, f_1 : (\worker{1}, \worker{2}); \, \firm{2}: (w_1)$.
+The only stable matching is of size 1 and pairs worker $\worker{1}$ with $\firm{1}$, but there is an individually rational matching of size two given by $\set{(\worker{1}, \firm{2}), (\worker{2}, \firm{1})}$.
+This works for $n=2$, but note that disjoint copies of the example work for any even $n$.
+For $n$ odd, simply use the ``even construction'' from above up to $n-1$, and then add one more worker $w^*$ and one more firm $f^*$ such that the pair $(w^*, f^*)$ is the only acceptable pair for each.} a natural question remains unanswered:~what is the structure of preferences that attain it?